 - Displays in Libraries, shopping malls and sporting venues eg Bulimba Library 1- 30 November

 - Sponsor the training of facilitators to conduct the school based “LoveBites” program which covers respectful relationships

-A major fellowship walk is planned through the streets of Brisbane to highlight the campaign.
-All are invited to attend this Advocacy and Fellowship walk commencing from King George Square at 5.45 pm on Monday 18 November.
-At the end of the walk there will be time for fellowship and discussion at the Pig and Whistle.
-All Zontians and friend ( including four-footed friends on leashes) are welcome.
+A major fellowship and advocacy walk was undertaken through the streets of Brisbane to highlight the campaign.
+Zonians, friends (including four-footeds on leashes) and the wider community were invited to attend this Advocacy and Fellowship walk commencing from King George Square at 5.45 pm on Monday 18 November.
+At the end of the walk there was time for fellowship and discussion at the Pig and Whistle.

 25 November -7 December 2019 – Zonta Says NO Banner hung across the Turbot Street Overpass